Asian Watercolor - Expressions of the Northwoods

 - Continue work on paintings

 - Demonstrate backing your paintings in traditional style (wet) and also dry technique

-Sharon has 25 years of experience studying and painting Asian watercolor.
+Sharon has over 25 years of experience studying and painting Asian watercolor.
 She is a member of the Sumi-e Society of America and has taught Asian Watercolor painting to both adults and children.
 She is currently a part-time instructor at Nicolet College and teaches workshops on Asian Watercolor throughout WI and MN.

 She began studying traditional Japanese ink painting called Sumi-e in New York City with her sensei Koho Yamamoto.
 When she moved to Hawaii, she continued her studies at the Honolulu Art Academy, Linekona School of Art under a Chinese master painter and teacher Yu Wen.
 She has exhibited her work at the Chinese Cultural Center in Honolulu, the A.R.T.
 Gallery in Baraboo, and other galleries around the state of Wisconsin.
 Sharon has also been a visiting artist during the Aldo Leopold Foundation Art Day.

 Her professional life as a wildlife conservation biologist has inspired her to paint native birds and plants in addition to the more traditional Asian subjects.
 In addition to painting, Sharon also enjoys being outside in nature.
 Her other passions are bird watching and nature photography.
 She is also a member of the North American Nature Photography Association.

 She considers Asian painting a meditative process as well as an artistic one.
 It requires clearing one's mind and channeling the energy inside.
 It is the art of energy transformation; taking your internal energy and transferring that to your brush and subsequently to the paper.

 Sharon is currently working on a series of paintings about Endangered Species and North American Birds that were once on the verge of extinction, but have since recovered.